angusev/SCGAN/README.md

 ![image info](./data/inference/collages/9.png)

-The developed model creates a faithful composition for Masked Image, Sketch and Color layers.
+The developed model creates a faithful composition of an image with erased areas, sketch and colormap.

 ## Usage